Editor's PickPower System Cybersecurity: More Important Than Ever

 Traditionally, the cybersecurity domain has had three major constituents: confidentiality, integrity, and availability.
 These properties might be applied to the industrial cybersecurity sector as well.

 Confidentiality might be applicable on different levels.
-On a higher level, it’s about the private use of proprietary information: how the equipment works, how it’s built, what technology is used, how the power is distributed, what are the other network participants, and much more.
+On a higher level, it’s about the private use of proprietary information: how the equipment works, how it’s built, what technology is used, how the power is distributed, what the other network participants are, and much more.

-Confidentiality of software is also critically important since the cybersecurity of industrial networks rely on the secrecy of methods used to maintain the facilities.
+Confidentiality of software is also critically important since the cybersecurity of industrial networks relies on the secrecy of methods used to maintain the facilities.

 Attackers might also act more stealthily, injecting negative prices and causing utilization spikes.
 The integrity of sensor data is crucial because the wrong information coming from sensors might lead to missing critical temperatures or other metrics.